jobastrategist01/myPorfolio/DataProjects/CollectingBehaviourResearch/Readme.md

-# Welcome to My Capstone Project
+# Welcome to My Capstone Project: Collectible Card Market Analysis

 Thank you for visiting my Capstone Project!
-This project focuses on analyzing a movie database to recommend profitable genres based on budget.
+This project focuses on The research and analysis to help a Canadian company thought data and all the knowledge gathered during my studies.

 ## Project Overview

-In this analysis, I explore various aspects of movie data to uncover trends and insights that can help in making data-driven decisions in the film industry.
+This project focuses on understanding consumer preferences and behaviors to help a Canadian collectible card company develop new products.
+Through qualitative research (focus groups) and quantitative research (virtual surveys), the study identifies key trends, emotional triggers, and purchasing motivations.
+It also develops a predictive model to classify individuals as collectors or non-collectors.
 The project involves:

+- **Research Methodologies**: Applying Qualitative & Quantitative methodologies to understand users and gather data.
 - **Data Collection**: Gathering data from reliable sources.
 - **Data Cleaning**: Preparing the data for analysis.
 - **Exploratory Data Analysis**: Identifying patterns and trends.
-- **Modeling**: Creating predictive models to forecast preferences in Intelectual Properties trends.
+- **Modeling**: Creating predictive models to forecast preferences in Intellectual Properties trends.
 - **Recommendations**: Providing actionable insights based on the analysis.

 ## Key Highlights

-- **Genre Analysis**: Understanding which movie genres are most profitable.
-- **Budget vs. Revenue**: Analyzing the relationship between movie budgets and their revenues.
-- **Trends Over Time**: Identifying trends in the movie industry over different time periods.
-- **Predictive Modeling**: Using machine learning techniques to predict the success of movies based on various features.
+- **Male vs Female**:
+  Males are twice as likely to exhibit collecting habits compared to females.

+- **The "C" Word (Collector)**:
+  Nearly 70% of respondents with collecting habits deny being collectors.

+- **Age of IPs**:
+  Despite nostalgia not being a claimed factor, 60-70% of respondents prefer IPs older than 5 years.

+- **Emotions**:
+  Emotional factors drive 70% of the support for favorite IPs.

+- **Predictions**:
+  Key variables identified to predict collectors with a 59% success rate.

 ## Access the Full Report